Real Image Denoising with Feature Attention: CNN Denoiser

 where $f_m$ is the output of the $EAM_m$ feature learning module, in other words $f_m = EAM_m(f_{m-1})$.
 The output of each EAM is added to the input of the group as $f_m = f_m+f_{m-1}$.
 We have observed that simply cascading the residual modules will not achieve better performance, instead we add the input of the feature extractor module to the final output of the stacked modules as

 where $\mathcal{W}_{w,b}$ are the weights and biases learned in the group.
 This addition \ie LSC, eases the flow of information across groups. $f_g$ is passed to reconstruction layer to output the same number of channels as the input of the network.
-Furthermore, we add another long skip connection to subtract the input image from the network output \ie $\hat{y} = M_r(f_g)-x$, in order to learn the residual (noise) rather than the denoised image, as this technique helps in faster learning as compared to learning original image due to the sparse representation of the noise.
+Furthermore, we use another long skip connection to add the input image to the network output \ie $\hat{y} = M_r(f_g)+x$, in order to learn the residual (noise) rather than the denoised image, as this technique helps in faster learning as compared to learning original image due to the sparse representation of the noise.